TheUntraceable/better-auth-opaque/README.md

 // ... other imports (adapters, etc.)

 export const auth = BetterAuth({
-    adapter: YourAdapter(),
-    secret: process.env.AUTH_SECRET, // Used to encrypt user data when sent to the client for login
+    secret: process.env.AUTH_SECRET, // This is also used to encrypt user data sent to the client for login to persist state
     plugins: [
         // Add the OPAQUE plugin
         opaque({